Lectures on LHC Physics: QCD

 which vanishes.
 The gluon current can only couple to two fermions via a spin flip.
 For massless fermions this means that the gluon splitting into two quarks involves two quark spin cases, each of them coupling to two transverse gluon polarizations.
 Keeping track of all the relevant factors our vertex function for the splitting $g \to q \bar{q}$ becomes for each of the two quark spins

-omitting irrelevant factors $i$ and $(-1)$ which will drop out once we compute the absolute value squared.
+We omit irrelevant factors $i$ and $(-1)$ which drop out once we compute the absolute value squared.
 In complete analogy to the gluon splitting case we can factorize the $(n+1)$-particle matrix element into

 with $T_R = 1/2$ {splitting kernel!unsubtracted $\hat{P}_{q \leftarrow g}$}.
 In the first line we implicitly assume that the internal quark propagator can be written as something like $u \bar{u}/p_a^2$ and we only need to consider the denominator.
 This splitting kernel is again symmetric in $z$ and $(1-z)$ because QCD does not distinguish between the outgoing quark and the outgoing antiquark.